theHsEdition/PatrickHanus.com/_drafts/2017-11-02-pay-off-your-student-loads-in-2-years.md

 You need to realize that when you are in debt you own nothing.
 The money you're making is someone else's money.
 Once we learn to think like this it's much easier to start living the meager lifestyle necessary to pay back loans like this at such a rapid rate.

 The prevalent attitude of rewarding ourselves with money that doesn't belong to us is fundamentally flawed.
 We keep lying to ourselves.
 I think this is one of the critical issues in the minds of millennials.
 We need to grow up and be responsible for our own lives and our own educations.

+Focus on People
+Going out the movies is a lousy way to spend time with someone.
+Try going for a walk.
+Go hiking at the state park.

+**Don't Despair!**

+**Focus on people**

 There is nothing more freeing than paying off your last student loan.
 It has been almost a lifelong goal of mine now I can say that I paid my way through college and I'm debt free at 23.